KempnerInstitute/nodelens/docs/source/user_guide/configuration.rst

 Overview
 --------

-The alignment framework uses a hierarchical configuration system that allows fine-grained control over experiments, metrics, training, and analysis.
+LossLens uses a hierarchical configuration system that allows fine-grained control over experiments, metrics, training, and analysis.

 Configuration can be specified via: